African Black Soap Uses, Benefits, and Tips

 African Black soap is a soap originating from West Africa that is made from the ashes of locally harvested plants, including plantain leaves, cocoa pods, palm tree leaves, and shea tree bark.
 It has been used for ages for its healing and restorative properties.

-What are the benefits of black soap?
+What are the benefits and uses of black soap?

 Who is black soap meant for?